 Regardless of the cooking method you choose, it’s important to monitor and maintain the internal temperature throughout the cooking process.
 This will ensure that the pulled pork is cooked to perfection and ready to be enjoyed.

-See also How to cook tri tip in the oven with foil
+See also What temp to cook pizza dough in oven

 In conclusion, achieving the ideal internal temperature of 195-205°F (90-96°C) is crucial for perfectly cooked pulled pork.
 By carefully monitoring the temperature and using the right cooking techniques, you can enjoy tender, flavorful, and melt-in-your-mouth pulled pork every time.